 5 Tips for Confirming and Trading the Bump and Run

 The bump and run chart pattern is a rare formation.
-So, to make things simple, we will walk you through 5 simple steps for identifying the pattern.
+So, to make things simple, we will walk you through 5 easy steps for identifying the pattern.

 I am not going to stop there though.
-I will also provide you a clean strategy to trade this pattern for profits in the market.
+I will also provide you a clear strategy to trade this pattern for profits in the market.

 The bump and run reversal chart pattern a.k.a.
 BARR is formed when the price trend creates an impulsive move higher on the chart.
 The price action then reverses and the stock has a rapid decrease, breaking its trend line.

 The bump and run pattern is mostly visible on larger time frames such as the daily.
 However, the setup can work just as well on intraday charts, you will just have to search long and hard to find the pattern is it is a rare formation.

 Above you see a standard bullish trend line.
 The trend consists of four bullish trend impulses.
 As you see, the first three are relatively on par with one another.

 However, the last impulse is relatively big, thus creating the “bump” on the chart.